 About the data

 Pelagios links online material that have something in common with each other: that is, reference to place.
 It is important to note from the outset, therefore, that Pelagios is not a data aggregator or a search portal: all the data that can be found via Pelagios’s links are created, stored and managed by the community, for the community, and can be discovered via the community.
 What Pelagios does, which is the way these varied materials can be linked, is to provide a structured way for Web documents to describe in their metadata the places to which they refer.
 This process of providing additional information to a Web document is known as annotation.
-(Pelagios has built a geo-annotation tool to assist in the process of annotating geographic concepts in Web documents: see our Recogito page.)
+Pelagios has built a geo-annotation tool to assist in the process of annotating geographic concepts in Web documents: we call it Recogito.
 All annotations are released under a CC0 (“zero”) license, and are the means by which data of widely different provenance and type, but with references to places in common, can be linked.